strawbees/learning-cms/README.md

 ## Deploying

-The application will default to the local/docker configuration if the correct environment variables are not set.
-All can be read on `wp/wp-config.php` and ideally this would allow deploying in most server setup.
-The expected environment variable have the same name as the WordPress constants:
+The application will default to settings the local/docker configuration if the correct environment variables are not set.
+This would allow deploying in most server setup.

+The expected environment variables have the same name as the WordPress constants:

 ```
 DB_NAME defaults to wp_learning